What should a tradesman pay for a website?

 The four routes, and what each one really runs to

-There are four ways a tradesman gets a website: build it yourself on a platform (£10 to £25 a month forever), hire a freelancer (£500 to £3,000 one-off), pay an agency (£3,000 to £10,000+), or take a done-for-you monthly plan (£50 to £150 a month, all-in).
+There are four ways a tradesman gets a website: build it yourself on a platform (£10 to £25 a month forever), hire a freelancer (£500 to £3,000 upfront), pay an agency (£3,000 to £10,000+), or take a done-for-you build with care included (£600 up front, then £20 a month, all-in).

 DIY builders (Wix, Squarespace, GoDaddy)

-Freelancer, one-off build
+Freelancer, upfront build

 A freelancer typically charges £500 to £3,000 to build a trade site once, depending on pages and experience.
 No monthly design fee after, but you then arrange your own hosting (about £5 to £15 a month) and pay per change.
 Good if you want a one-time spend and won't need many updates.
 Riskier on aftercare: if they move on, you're on your own.